developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 _Figure 7.
 Installation - complete_

 ###Server Setup
-Steps for server setup after installation: <br>
+Steps for ZDVC server setup after installation: <br>
-1. **Run the Device Tracker Server Software.** Start the server services by launching the desktop shortcut icon "START_ZDVC_SERVICE".
+1. **Run ZDVC Server Software.** Start the server services by launching the desktop shortcut icon "START_ZDVC_SERVICE".
 2. **View the web portal.** Open a supported browser.
 Enter the default server URL: `https://name.company.com:8443/zdvc`, where "name.company.com:8443" is replaced with the appropriate domain and port number.
-3. **Select app to launch.** As part of Zebra's DNA Visibility Console, the server consists of multiple solution offerings.
+3. **Select app to launch.** As part of ZDVC, the server consists of multiple solution offerings.
 Select "Device Tracker" then enter the login credentials to login.
-. **Server certificate validation.** Use an SSL Tool (such as [ssltools.com](http://ssltools.com/)) to aid in diagnostics and validate the certificate chain.<br>
+4. **Server certificate validation.** Use an SSL Tool (such as [ssltools.com](http://ssltools.com/)) to aid in diagnostics and validate the certificate chain.<br>
 A. Open [ssltools.com](http://ssltools.com/) in the browser.<br>
 B. Enter the Web UI URL, for example `https://name.company.com:8443/zdvc`<br>
 C. Click the Scan button.
 A successful result returns green checks for each step. _See Figure 8 below._ <br>